Yoga for Beginners

 yoga-for-beginners

 After this, the reason is ready to experience the eternal truth.
-Yoga for beginners, Pratyahara, can be an exciting tool for sharing their entity.
+Yoga for beginners, Pratyahara, can be an exciting tool for cultivating their sense of self.

 6. Dharna

-In simple words, Dharna is used to concentrate on any object.
-Yogic terminology explains that Dharna is to bind the mind and focus on the real aim.
+In simple terms, Dharna is used to focus on a particular object.
+Yogic terminology explains that Dharna is a technique to bind the mind and focus on the ultimate aim.

 yoga-for-beginners